-The last week in August 2019, random tyre inspections were carried out in different parts of Sweden.
+At the end of August and first half of September, random tyre inspections are carried out in different parts of Sweden.

 The tread depths and inflation pressures that are checked during the random inspections is recorded.
 The results forms the basis of a random tyre inspection report.